rizinorg/rizin/CONTRIBUTING.md

 * When relevant, write a test in [test/](test).

 > [!IMPORTANT]
-> AI tools must not be used to fix GitHub issues labelled `good first
+> AI tools must not be used to fix issues labelled `good first issue`.
-> issue`.
-These issues are generally not urgent, and are
-> intended to be learning opportunities for new contributors to get familiar with
+> These issues are generally not urgent, and are intended to be learning opportunities for new contributors to get familiar with the codebase.
-> the codebase.
-Whether you are a newcomer or not, fully automating the process
-> of fixing this issue squanders the learning opportunity and doesn't add much
-> value to the project.
+> Whether you are a newcomer or not, fully automating the process of fixing this issue squanders the learning opportunity and doesn't add much value to the project.
 > **Using AI tools to fix issues labelled as "good first issues" is forbidden**.

 ## Requirements for new contributors